bertomill/marble/backend/README.md

 ## OpenAI Web Search Integration

-SiteStack now uses OpenAI's web search capabilities to provide enhanced competitor analysis.
+Marble now uses OpenAI's web search capabilities to provide enhanced competitor analysis.
 This feature:

 1. Finds relevant competitors in your industry based on your business description
 2. Analyzes competitor websites to identify design patterns, strengths, weaknesses, and elements of inspiration